 Houston, we have a problem.

-I stepped outside of my baking comfort zone yesterday, and what I wandered into was a wonderful world filled with puff pastry treats.
+I stepped outside of my baking comfort zone yesterday, and what I wandered into was a wonderful world filled with homemade puff pastry treats.
 My life has been forever changed by HOMEMADE buttery, flaky deliciousness.
-I’m afraid there’s no saving me...
+I’m afraid there’s no saving me.
 I’m done for.

 To be honest, I’d never really had a desire to make my own puff pastry before.
 After all, Pepperidge Farm makes a perfectly acceptable product that’s convenient and one that, until yesterday, I thought was suitable for use whenever I had a craving for a pot pie or fruit filled treats.
 All of that has changed now.
 THIS is what happens when you can create anything you want with fresh ingredients and no preservatives…

-Dunk a couple of these babies into a little powdered sugar glaze, some melted chocolate, or even a cold glass of milk or hot cup of coffee.
-They’re just beyond extraordinary!
+Dunk a couple of these cinnamon sticks into a little powdered sugar glaze, some melted chocolate, or even a cold glass of milk or hot cup of coffee.
+They’re just beyond yummi!

-I made my project for Sunday’s post and then I just got crazy creative thinking of the filling possibilities.
-I made sweet treats and savory treats with that flaky puff pastry.
+I made my project for Sunday’s post (see the recipe for Leek and Asparagus Puff Pastry Quiche HERE) and then I just got crazy creative thinking of the filling possibilities.
+I made sweet treats and savory treats with that flaky homemade puff pastry.
 Some of my favorites were the chocolate filled, and these savory garlic puffs.

-I made them by placing a little bit of Lia Marie's 5-Cheese Garlic Spread into the center of the dough before folding them up and crimping the edges.
-Oh, by the way, there's a great $1.00 off coupon out right now for Lia Marie's.
-You can get it by clicking HERE
+I made them by placing a little bit of of garlic butter into the center of the dough before folding them up and crimping the edges.

-I really hope you’ll consider making your own puff pastry so that you can experience the yummiliciousness for yourself!
+I really hope you’ll consider making your own homemade puff pastry!